 We Raise Quality Pups, Starting Before Birth

 Randall Glen is a working farm and our Great Pyrenees are working dogs.
 We do not kennel our dogs.
 They live the guardian life they are bred for, patrolling our farmland freely and protecting their livestock from predators.
 When one of our mama dogs is expecting puppies she keeps on with this work—it’s the purpose of her life and it brings her joy.
 While she does her work, we carefully monitor her health and diet.
 We give her maternity vitamins rich in antioxidants and whole vegetable super greens.
-We add extra supplements to her regular diet, including fresh eggs from our own hens for healthy calcium, fat, and protein to help mama grow her pups.
+We add extra supplements to her regular diet, including fresh milk from our Jersey cow and eggs from our hens for healthy calcium, fat, and protein to help mama grow her pups.

 The Pyrenees is an outdoors dog.
 Even when she’s expecting puppies we do not lock mama up.
 When her delivery time is very near, we install her in the “delivery suite” at our central barnhouse, a snug stall deep with hay for nesting and a grassy yard for exercise.
 Her maternity stall is cooled with fresh mountain air in summer, insulated and heated in the winter, and monitored by audio and video camera.
 We give her privacy for birthing her pups but keep a close watch in case she needs assistance.
 We have a vet tech on staff to help her and the pups if needed.

 After the pups are born we examine each one for health and make sure they’re nursing well.
 We monitor the pups round the clock, in person and by video and audio.
 We make hourly checks by night and day until the puppies’ eyes are open.